-- Achieve FEMA certification in FY 2020 - Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements - Life Cycle Costs have been prepared by Wood for each of the Levee Systems - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible - Issuance of additional bonds needed to complete the Authorized Level of Protection Projects
+- Achieve FEMA certification in FY 2021 - Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements Wood has prepared Life Cycle Costs for each of the Levee Systems.
+Currently, working with the Wood River Drainage & Levee District and the Prairie Du Pont Levee & Sanitary District - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible - Secure the additional funding to complete the Authorized Level of Protection Projects

-Mississippi River flood stages in December 2015/January2016 (fourth highest elevation recorded) and April/May 2017 (seventh highest elevation record) delayed construction completion and pushed accreditation back, but the Council will meet its interim goal of achieving FEMA certification with the revenue available from the dedicated FPD sales tax in FY 2020.
+Mississippi River flood stages in December 2015/January2016 (fourth highest elevation recorded) and April/May 2017 (seventh highest elevation record) delayed construction completion and pushed accreditation back, but the Council will meet its interim goal of achieving FEMA certification with the revenue available from the dedicated FPD sales tax in FY 2021.

-The recent May/June 100-Year flood event (the second highest event on record at 45.93 ft., and the longest flood event on record at 125 days), tested the seventy-five million dollars of flood protection improvements the Council has built.
+The May/June 100-Year flood event (the second highest event on record at 45.93 ft., and the longest flood event on record at 126 days), tested the seventy-five million dollars of flood protection improvements the Council has built.
 However, all improvements performed as designed and the Metro East American Bottom Levees handled the event much better than ever before.

-Three record flood events, in the last four years, confirm the need for the work the Council is completing for the 100-Year accreditation and the ultimately for the 500-Year Authorized Level of Protection.
+Three record flood events, in the last five years, confirm the need for the work the Council completed for the 100-Year accreditation and will ultimately complete for the 500-Year Authorized Level of Protection.

-With the Corps of Engineers, receiving FY 2019 Work Plan Funds & FY 2020 Budget Funds and the Council issuing a third bond issue, the Council's ultimate goal of providing Authorized Level of Protection to the Metro-East could be achieved twenty years sooner than original thought.
+The COVID-19 Pandemic will affect the Council's revenues, but hopefully, with the Corps of Engineers, receiving FY 2019 Work Plan Funds & FY 2020 Budget Funds and an adequate Pandemic recovery, the Council's ultimate goal of providing Authorized Level of Protection to the Metro-East twenty years sooner than original thought can still be achieved.